dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 ### unnecessary_null_comparison

-_The operand can't be null, so the condition is always false._
+_The operand can't be null, so the condition is always 'false'._

-_The operand can't be null, so the condition is always true._
+_The operand can't be null, so the condition is always 'true'._

 #### Description